jlcarruda/cybersec-red-101/README.md

 You can use `ping` or `curl` to check if the containers are up and running.

 ![alt](docs/check-connectivity.png)

+### `start` script
+The `start` script was made to automate the process of starting and dropping the containers and network when the main `attacker` container is exitted.
+It was designed for Linux systems, but can be adapted to other systems.

 ## Containers

 We have three containers configured on this repo, plus a network for connection between them being isolated